ErniW/Neural-Network-in-pure-NumPy/README.md

 - Rewritten from scratch by myself.
 - Custom dataset generated in Processing.
 It's not randomized, you can place the dots as you wish.
 - Before doing this I rewrote the code for Tensorflow Sequential API for Deep Learning Workshop during my Creative Coding class.
 That version is not available here (If you are my student check google classroom or contact me).

+### Dataset generator
+I'm using a custom script to create the dataset, to use it you need [Processing](https://processing.org).
+- Press mouse to add a new point, press a key to change the team.
+- The dataset is automatically stored in csv file.